Summer School Policy for Department Heads

 This policy serves as a guideline for expectations of summer employment for academic or nine-month department heads.

-The University policy for summer employment for department heads is as follows:
+The University policy for summer employment of department heads is as follows:

 - Department heads are expected to perform all administrative duties if they are employed for the summer.
 Administrative workload shall be comprised of a 20-hour administrative responsibility per week.
-Office hours must be posted.
+Student support hours must be posted.

-- Low enrollment classes of less than ten for an undergraduate course and less than five for a graduate course and low enrollment classes taught for the convenience of graduating seniors do not count as part of the normal teaching load for department heads unless special exceptions are approved by both the provost and the president.
-Pay may be pro-rated for classes with less than minimal enrollment expectations.
+- Low enrollment classes of less than ten for an undergraduate course and less than five for a graduate course and low enrollment classes taught for the convenience of graduating seniors do not count as part of the normal teaching load for department heads unless special exceptions are approved by both the provost and vice president for academic affairs and enrollment management and the president.
+Pay may be prorated for classes with less than minimal enrollment expectations.

-- Department heads may not be absent from work during the summer session for other than medical or emergency reasons.
-Academic staff (9 or 10-month employees) do not earn annual leave and must be present at work if being paid for summer work.
+- Department heads may not be absent from work during the summer session for reasons other than medical or emergency reasons.
+Academic staff (nine- or ten-month employees) do not earn annual leave and must be present at work if being paid for summer work.

-This policy is distributed via Academic Council, Senior Staff, and the University Policy page.
+This policy is distributed via the Academic Council and the University Policies webpage.